Tsanain/Location-tracking-app/README.md

 1. Create a new project in android studio
 2. Copy and paste "main.dart" and "map.dart" from this repo to your porject
-3. Add your api key for geolocation api and firebase.
+3. Add your api key for geolocation api and firebase in the json file.
-4. //yahan json mein aur changes
-5. Click on build and run the emulator.
+4. Click on build and run the emulator.